skellat/69admins/README.md

 69 Admins
 ================

 This is the website for the 69 Admins podcast.
 Episodes will be released *fortnightly*.
+Be careful in filing issues to ensure that they remain germane.